 I did however enjoy the bar.
-Square Bar is open to not just guests and is situated off the main lobby area.
+The Cidery Bar is open to not just guests and is situated off the main lobby area.
 The large interior with dark lounge and booth seating and a small bar area in the corner is very cozy.
 There is also a terrace overlooking the central courtyard of World Square which is where I spent the later part of my night enjoying their nice selection of wines.
-They also have a diverse selection of local and international beers and spirits.
+They are also home to the Sydney Brewery, serving up a nice array of local craft beers.

 When I had an afternoon drink, the bar was buzzing with workers who were winding down with a Friday afternoon drink with friends and colleagues.
 Later in the evening there was a DJ playing soft house music and a dozen or so tables of people chatting and laughing.
 Its a great atmosphere and for the city, the prices were very reasonable.

 The staff were very friendly and there were plenty of them so we never waited more than a few minutes to get a drink.
 Later in the night they started offering table service which was a nice touch.